What is Integrative Medicine?

 -Learning about complementary therapies might help you determine which ones would be right for you.

--Talk things through with your conventional health care provider and any complementary practitioners you are using.
+-Discuss things with your conventional healthcare provider and any complementary practitioners you use.

 -Remember that complementary therapies are not intended to replace traditional treatment methods; they are used alongside them.

-Let your health care provider know if interested in treating your mental health disorders with integrative medicine!
+Let your healthcare provider know if you want to treat your mental health disorders with integrative Medicine!